FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_SiteMinderIntegration/c_st_SiteMinderUserAuthentication/c_st_user_access_control.md

 `GET /ST/MyDirectory/`

 In this example, SiteMinder authorization rule would be configured to allow or deny the `GET` command to access the `/ST/MyDirectory/` resource.
-When SiteMinder is enabled, all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> users must have `GET` access to the path specified in the **SiteMinder Path Prefix** to successfully log in.
+When SiteMinder is enabled, all {{< SecureTransport/componentshortname  >}} users must have `GET` access to the path specified in the **SiteMinder Path Prefix** to successfully log in.
 If the **SiteMinder Path Prefix** setting is left blank, then users must have `GET` access to the / directory.
 The SiteMinder Policy Server must be set accordingly.